 3. Some of the bayonets are a tight fit on the rifles.
 Use a rubber or wooden mallet to tap it on and off a few times and it will loosen up.
 No, we will not go through them all to pick you the easiest fitting one.

 Tip: If you're fixing bayonets and running around at a re-enactment, you will probably get kicked out of the event.

 We DO NOT have any bayonets for M-1 Carbines.
 Original M-4 Bayonets for the carbine are not terribly expensive which makes the cost of manufacturing a reproduction prohibitive.
-Also, most Carbines issued in WWII did not have the T4 bayonet lug added to them yet.
-Until late in the War, the M3 knife was issued to troops carrying carbines.
+The vast majority of M1 Carbines issued in WWII did not have the T4 bayonet lug added to them yet.
+Until 1945, the M3 knife was issued to troops carrying carbines.